Scan time: 2-3 minutes / Read time: 3-5 minutes

 Post what you're figuring out this week, rough edges and all.

-No script, no studio lights.
+No script.
+No studio lights.

 🔁 Step 2 — Turn each day's learning into a small post.

-Document, don't create.
 One thing you learned becomes one post.

-You're not making content — you're narrating the work.
+You're just narrating the work.

 Dev posts his daily experiments.

-"This stretch did nothing."
 "This one changed my morning."

 Each one is a tiny, honest update.